avatar42/MoviePlex-OpenShift-Example/README.md

 This is the Movieplex7 example applications, prepared to be deployed on OpenShift origin with the application template `wildfly-j2ee-application-template.json`.

-The included Jenkins file will allow Jenkins to deploy the application to OpenShift in a Pipeline by using the image to source (I2S) OpenShift functionality.
+The included `Jenkinsfile` will allow Jenkins to deploy the application to OpenShift in a Pipeline by using the image to source (I2S) OpenShift functionality.

 # Running the example app